goatface/mplall/README.md

 There are really none.

-The worst thing `mplall.sh` can probably do is be called from something like your home directory (to build its playlist, it needs to parse files).
+The worst thing `mplall.sh` can probably do is be called from something like your home directory (to build its playlist, it needs to parse filenames).
 It has a confirming mechanism to prevent this as an accident.

 `mplall.sh` never uses any commands like `rm` and it never tries to install anything (it has /tmp/.mplall it overwrites for playlist production).  `mplall` just plays media from the current directory.